larrybotha/building-algorithms-using-typescript/README.md

           => with a sum of 6
 ```

-A naive solution could use a nested for loop, tracking every start index with
+A naive solution could use a nested for loop, evlauting every start index with
 every end index:

 ```